tonyblatt/git-guru/README.md

 2. branch and rebase (branch BRANCH_NAME --rebase)
 3. branch no pull (branch BRANCH_NAME --no-pull; does not do a pull of rebase)

-define perform-branch:
+define perform-branch: (perform-branch!)
-	if requested branch exists (exists)
+	if requested branch exists (contains-branch?)
-		switch to requested branch (exists)
+		switch to requested branch (checkout!)
 		return success
 	else
-		create requested branch
+		create requested branch (create-branch!)
-		switch to requested branch (exists)
+		switch to requested branch (checkout!)
 		return success
 	end if

 define branch-from-develop:
 	if should pull?
 		pull
-		perform-branch to requested branch
+		perform-branch to requested branch (perform-branch!)
 		if should rebase?
 			rebase
 		end if
 	else
-		perform-branch to requested branch
+		perform-branch to requested branch (perform-branch!)
 	end if

-if branch has no changes
+if branch has no changes (has-changes?)
-	perform-branch to develop
+	perform-branch to develop (perform-branch!)
 	branch-from-develop
 else
 	if branch is develop
-		perform-branch to requested branch else
+		perform-branch to requested branch (perform-branch!) else
 	  commit
-		if there are no changes anymore
-			perform-branch to develop
+		if there are no changes anymore (has-changes?) perform-branch to develop (perform-branch!)
 			perform-branch-from-develop
 		else
 			should-stash?
-			perform-branch to develop
+			perform-branch to develop (perform-branch!)
 			perform-branch-from-develop
 		end if
 	end if